In this week’s show:-

 - We take a look at what’s been happening in the news:

-We take a look at what’s been happening in the community:
+- We also take a look at what’s been happening in the community:

 - OggCamp 2014 – 4th-5th October – Oxford, UK

-We’ll be back next week, when we’ll be interviewing Daniel Holbach, and we’ll go through your feedback.
+We’ll be back next week, when we’ll be discussing alternatives to Ubuntu One, which recently shut down, and we’ll go through your feedback.

 Please send your comments and suggestions to: firstname.lastname@example.org

 Join us on IRC in #uupc on Freenode

 Leave a voicemail via phone: +44 (0) 203 298 1600, sip: email@example.com and skype: ubuntuukpodcast

 Follow us on Twitter